DrewCodesBadly/flud/README.md

 - Search for and open installed apps
 - Manage multiple lists of tasks using built in to-do lists
 - Bind a sequence of keys to shortcuts to get to frequently used apps quickly - or run a custom command
+- Search for files by just typing out file paths, with tab autocomplete

 ## Setup
 Releases can be found in the releases tab.